Best Nonprofit CRMs (Updated 2023)

 Your CRM should make it easy to segment your donors and communicate directly with them through multiple channels.
 When looking at a new nonprofit CRM platform, look for tools that allow your organization to leverage:

 - Email campaigns.
-Be sure you can personalize the emails by automatically populating your supporters’ names in the header based on their profile in the CRM.
+Be sure you can personalize the emails by automatically populating your supporters’ names in the salutation based on their profile in the CRM.
 Ensure your CRM offers email customization to represent your organization's brand.

 - Direct mail marketing.
 Direct mail isn’t dead!
 A combination of both direct mail and digital strategies helps build multiple touchpoints with supporters, establishing brand recognition and allowing for more calls to action.